Adieu Ventoux

 Three paved roads wind their way to the summit of Mont Ventoux—Bédoin, Malaucène, and Sault.
 Each is a test of endurance, a path of toil and revelation.
 To ride one is to ascend to a sacred plane.
 To ride all three in a day is madness.
 Those who dare are called Les Cinglés du Ventoux—the Crazies of Ventoux.
 The name fits.
 You have to be a little unhinged to look at a mountain like that and think, once isn’t enough.

-In spring, wary of the winds and weather, I chose patience, ascending one side at a time, week by week.
+This Spring, wary of the winds and weather, I chose patience, ascending one side at a time, week by week.
 Each climb a small pilgrimage.
 Each ride a lesson in humility.
 In summer, I was thwarted by soaring temperatures where not even an early start could save me.
 Finally, autumn and my chance arrived.
 The beech forests burned gold and the mountain exhaled after the frenzy of the Tour.
 Already by October, the summit temperature threatened to drop below zero.
 Soon, the mountain would seek its winter slumber, becoming evermore inhospitable.
 This was my last chance.

 From Bédoin